-- (m) Under the restructuring all previous covenants were annulled and a new set of financial covenants was agreed.
-For details of the covenants agreed at the restructuring and their further amendment see Note 12(c).
-As at December 31, 2015, the company was in compliance with its financial covenants (see Note 12(c)). - (n) Furthermore, The Company is obligated under the Tranche A agreements to have a committed receivable-backed credit facility either from IC (as mentioned in Note 1(b)(i) above) or from an alternative source for a period of two years as of the restructuring date ("the period").
-During 2015, Tranche A agreements were amended to allow the Company to arrange the alternative credit facility for the period by September 30, 2015 instead of April 15, 2015.
-For details regarding the credit facility obtained see Note 12(d).
+- (m) Under the restructuring all previous covenants were annulled and a new set of financial covenants was agreed.For details of the covenants agreed at the restructuring and their further amendment see Note 12(c). - (n) Further to the The Company's obligation to have a committed receivable-backed credit facility (as mentioned in Note 1(b)(i) above), during 2015 Tranche A agreements were amended to allow the Company to arrange an alternative credit facility by September 30, 2015 instead of April 15, 2015.
+For details regarding the credit facility obtained - see Note 12(d).